 - Continuous assessment (daily in the classroom) has always been a natural and important part of the work of conscientious teachers.
-This forms the basis of preparing suitable work for your child. - Additionally, the children are formally and informally assessed at different periods of their time with us to ensure that they are developing as expected and so as to allow us to measure their progress. - Nursery/Reception children are assessed with the Foundation Phase Profile during their first two years at school. - A statutory assessment takes places at the end of Year 2 and the end of Year 6 using continuous assessment and their professional judgement rather than relying only on formal tests.
+This forms the basis of preparing suitable work for your child. - Additionally, the children are formally and informally assessed (with tests, assessement tasks and so on) at different periods of their time with us to ensure that they are developing as expected and so as to allow us to measure their progress.
+National tests and school tests are used to assess as well as the continuous assessment.